 Do Random Fun Things That Make People Happy

 I have a habit of beeping at people I don’t know.
 It is fun to see their reactions when a total stranger beeps and waves.
 Sometimes they wave; sometimes I get confused looks.
-I have never had anybody get angry at me.
+I’ve never had anybody get angry at me.
 Yet, when I am driving with people that don’t know me too well, they often get a little nervous when I beep at people.
-It is strange that engaging people in a fun way can seem so “daring” and “forbidden.”
+It’s strange that engaging people in a fun way can seem so “daring” and “forbidden.”
 After a while, they want to join in.
 And why not?
 Fun?
 Check.
 Random?
 Check.
 Making others happy?
 Check.

 Most people’s days are either neutral or bad.
 Think of the deepest human desires, for meaning, joy, love, etc, and how few people probably feel any of these things on a daily basis.

 Most children are energetic and fun.
-They are imaginative and creative.
+They’re imaginative and creative.
 Somewhere along the line, we get all that sucked out of us.
-It could be our parents, society, etc. I am not saying we should be immature, but rather, youthful.
+It could be parents, teachers, society, etc. I’m not saying we should be immature, but rather, youthful.

-Isn’t it sad that most people in their mid-20s and beyond think that “living” is giving 60 hours a week to a job that they hate, so they can buy crap they don’t need and won’t have time to enjoy, only to hope and pray that they can retire before they die from the stress of their chosen lives.
+Isn’t it sad that most people in their mid-20s and beyond think that “living” is giving 60 hours a week to a job that they hate, so they can buy crap that doesn’t make them happy and they won’t have time to enjoy, only to hope that they can retire before they die from the stress of their chosen lives, and on their deathbed wish they had done everything completely differently.
 Yep, basically it means people hate their lives for forty years so they can maybe enjoy two to three years of their life when they are too old to do much anyway.

 A kid would look at such a plan and shudder.
 No kid that I know of ever dreamed of growing up to this.
 I am not saying you quit your job, but it is important to determine what matters in life…